wheels db create

 1. Datasource Configuration: The datasource can be configured in /config/app.cfm or created interactively

-2. Database Privileges: The database user must have CREATE DATABASE privileges (CREATE USER for Oracle)
+2. Database Privileges: The database user must have CREATE DATABASE privileges (CREATE USER for Oracle, not applicable for H2/SQLite)

 Error Messages